South Downtown, Warsaw: Emergence of the suburban area

-In 1774, in Bożydar-Kałęczyn, then owned by August Kazimierz Sułkowski, was established the neighbourhood of Nowa Jerozolima (lit. from Polish: New Jerusalem), inhabited by the Jewish population.
-It was located between the modern Artur Zawisza Square and the Kaliska Street.
-It existed in violation of the law which forbid Jewish people, from living in Old Warsaw, and in 2 mile (3.2 km) radius from it.
-As such the city hall of Old Warsaw sued Sułkowski, demanding the neighbourhood be destroyed.
-Despite protests of the Jewish population, the neighbourhood had been destroyed on 23 January 1776, with its inhabitants displaced, their trading goods confiscated, and the houses being torn down.
+During the last third of the 18th century a number of urbanising developments took place in the satellite towns connected by the Stanislavian Axis.
+In 1770, the Lubomirski Ramparts, a series of dirt ramparts were erected around Warsaw and its satellite towns, to decrease the spread of the plague during its second pandemic.
+The tollhouses were established at the entrances and exits to the agglomeration, on the roads crossing the rampart lines.
+One of them was placed at on Union of Lublin Square, to the north of the village of Mokotów, with two pavilions placed on both sides of the current Puławska Street.
+In 1818, the buildings at the square were replaced with two neoclassical pavilions, called the Mokotów Tollhouses.
+The plague, which was expected to reach the city in 1771, was instead halted by a harsh winter.
+In 1794, during the Kościuszko Uprising, the ramparts were enforced with cannons placed in front and behind them, forming parts of the city fortifications during the siege of Warsaw the same year.
+In 1825, the ramparts were renovated, to aid in enforcing duty collection at the city boundaries.
+A portion alongside Koszykowa Street was moved to the south to Nowowiejska Street.
+The ramparts were removed in 1875, following the abolishment of the duty fees from entiring the city.

-In 1776 prince Kazimierz Poniatowski founded two garden complexes, Na Książecem and Na Górce, which would later form Na Książęcem Park and Frascati Gardens respectively.
-They were located to the east of the Three Crosses Square, in the area of the current Książęca Street.
-The Na Książęcem Park also included the Elizeum, an underground rotunda with corridors and caves.
+In 1774, the neighbourhood of Nowa Jerozolima (lit.
+'New Jerusalem') was established as part of the town of Bożydar-Kałęczyn, then owned by August Kazimierz Sułkowski.
+Located between the modern Artur Zawisza Square and Kaliska Street it was inhabited by a Jewish community, despite being in violation of a law which forbade Jewish people from living in Old Warsaw or within a 3.2 km (2 mile) radius of it.
+Consequently the city hall of Old Warsaw sued Sułkowski, demanding the neighbourhood be destroyed.
+Despite residents' protests it was demolished on 23 January 1776, with its inhabitants being displaced and their trading goods confiscated.

-In the late 18th century, in the area had a triangular shape, marked out by Koszykowa, Śniadeckich, and Noakowskiego Streets, founded the landed estate of Koszyki, owned by King Stanisław August Poniatowski.
-In 1778, he gave it to diplomat Pierre-Maurice Glayre, who built there a small resistance of the Koszyki Manor House.
-Over time there was also developed a small settlement.
-It changed ownership several times, and in 1872, it was partitioned and sold to construct tenements.
-The manor house itself was deconstructed in 1899.
+In 1776, prince Kazimierz Poniatowski founded two garden complexes, Na Książecem and Na Górce, which would later form the Na Książęcem Park and the Frascati Gardens, respectively.
+They were located to the east of Three Crosses Square, in the area of the current Książęca Street, with the Na Książęcem Park also including Elizeum, an underground rotunda with corridors and caves.
+In the late 18th century, king Stanisław August Poniatowski founded the agricultural estate of Koszyki, located within the triangular area marked out by Koszykowa, Śniadeckich, and Noakowskiego Streets.
+In 1778 its ownership was granted to diplomat Pierre-Maurice Glayre, who built a small residence there known as the Koszyki Manor House, and over time a small settlement developed nearby.
+The estate changed ownership several times, and in 1872 it was partitioned and sold for the construction of tenement houses, with the manor house itself being demolished in 1899.